harmitgoswami/harmitgoswami.github.io/README.md

 Website for personal and professional use

-TODO: Resize windows and fix close button for mobile view
+TODO: Resize windows and fix close button for mobile view, add browser -> blog post window

 Inspired by Windows Vista